VINAYAK-N-MAGAJIKONDI/Marine-Marvel-Admin-Control/README.md

 1. **Home**
-   -After logging in, administrators can manage homepage content.
+   - After logging in, administrators can manage homepage content.
 Additionally, there is a message for admins.
 2. **Cleanup Locations**
    - Add, edit, or delete cleanup locations for events.
    - View and manage registered users for cleanup events.